infinispan/js-client/README.md

 It can only talk to Infinispan Server 8.x or higher versions.

-By default, Infinispan clients talk Hot Rod protocol version `2.5` which is supported starting with Infinispan 8.2.x.
+By default, Infinispan clients talk Hot Rod protocol version `2.8` which is supported starting with Infinispan server 9.4.x.

+Please find below information on how to use the client with older Infinispan server versions:

+*  For versions between `8.2.x` and `9.3.x`, use Hot Rod protocol version `2.5`.
+To do so, construct the client with `{version: '2.5'}` optional argument.
-To talk to Infinispan Server versions 8.0.x or 8.1.x, `infinispan` should be instructed to use Hot Rod protocol version `2.2`.
-To do so, `infinispan` must be constructed with `{version: '2.2'}` optional argument.
+*  For versions `8.0.x` and `8.1.x`, use Hot Rod protocol version `2.2`.
+To do so, construct the client with `{version: '2.2'}` optional argument.

 # API docs